mzabelin8/spec_dec/README.md

 # Speculative Decoding

+This project demonstrates speculative decoding - a technique to accelerate language model inference.

+The basic process:
 1. Using a smaller "draft" model to quickly predict N potential tokens
 2. Verifying these predictions using the larger "target" model
-3. Accepting all correct predictions and rejecting+regenerating when a mismatch occurs
+3. Accepting correct predictions and regenerating when a mismatch occurs

 ## Project Structure